Pang Lhabsol Sikkim Festival | Witness Brotherhood & Guardian Deities

 The festival is unique to this location where irrespective of which community or place one belongs to, everyone comes together in reverence.
 Our folklores, festivals, and indigenous lifestyles not just reflect a magical, nature-connected past but also an intelligent orchestration of practices that are based on conservation and sustainability.
 Essentially the cultural beliefs of the people are intrinsically linked to conservation and in times of massive climate change and loss of life, as we are seeing in the Himalayas and other parts of the world, this practice could go a long way in preserving this world for the next generation.

-Don't miss the opportunity to witness the vibrant Pang Lhabsol festival and create lasting memories in Sikkim.
+Don't miss the opportunity to witness the vibrant Pang Lhabsol festival, create lasting memories and better understand the culture of Sikkim.
 Book your Sikkim tour package with OurGuest today and embark on a journey that will leave you enchanted by the captivating beauty and cultural richness of this incredible destination.

 Written by Pintso Gyatso: Unveiling the Hidden Gems of Northeast India